kubernetes/website/content/en/blog/_posts/2022-12-16-statefulset-migration.md

 ## Try it for yourself

-In this demo, you'll use the `StatefulSetStartOrdinal` feature to migrate a StatefulSet from one cluster to another.
+In this demo, you'll use the `StatefulSetStartOrdinal` feature to migrate a StatefulSet from one Kubernetes cluster to another.
 For this demo, the [redis-cluster](https://github.com/bitnami/charts/tree/main/bitnami/redis-cluster) Bitnami Helm chart is used to install Redis.